jedisct1/c-partially-blind-rsa-signatures/README.md

 ## Disclaimer

 This is just a proof of concept.
 Error handling may not be great, and it may leak memory.
 Using the original Zig implementation is recommended.

+This is slow, prone to DoS attacks and side-channel attacks.
+This protocol should only be used if key pairs need to be generated on demand.

 Using OpenSSL is recommended over BoringSSL, as it provides better performance for these operations.